 Very informative article in the Sacramento Bee regarding Michael Jackson’s estate expressing concern for the family due to the bitter disputes that are on-going.
 What a mess this one is!
 Here’s the link.

-In 2012, the law in the state of California changed regarding small estates.
-Currently, California Probate Code §13100-§13116, the Small Estates Law, says that if the value of the decedent’s estate at the time of death is less than $150,000.00, the estate does not have to go through probate.
-An affidavit is signed which is […]
+In 2022, the law in the state of California changed regarding small estates.
+Currently, California Probate Code §13100-§13116, the Small Estates Law, says that if the value of the decedent’s estate at the time of death is less than $184,500.00, the estate does not have to go through probate.
+Unless the death was before Jan […]

 There are dozens of errors that people make when they do not have a highly experienced California probate attorney handling their case.
 Here are five common ones to avoid: 1) Failing to file the will within 30 days – by law the will is required to be filed with the Court within 30 days of […]